clintaire/PyGCA/README.md

 ```bash
    ["Arithmetic Addition detected at line 4", "Logical AND detected at line 7", "Bitwise AND detected at line 12"]
 ```
-__The following truth table demonstrates logical operator results and their detection by PyGC:__
+__The following truth table demonstrates logical operator results and their detection by PyGCA:__

 |       Expression        |       Expected Result            |     Detected Issue     |
 | ----------------------- | -------------------------------- | ---------------------- |